Introduction to Tkinter LabelFrame

 - highlightthickness: This option represents the focus highlight thickness.

 - relief: This option represents the style of the border.
-If this option is set to its default value which is FLAT or GROOVE or RAISED or SUNKEN or RIDGE, the check button is the same as the background and it is no different from the background.
+If this option is set to its default value, FLAT or GROOVE or RAISED or SUNKEN or RIDGE, the check button is the same as the background, and it is no different from the background.

 - width: This option is used to specify the width for the window that is desired.

-- text: The text that is to be displayed inside the widget is specified by this option.
+- text: This option specifies the text that is to be displayed inside the widget.

 - class: LabelFrame is the default value for the class.

-- colormap: The colormap that is used for the widget is specified by this option.
-Two hundred and fifty-six colors are used to form graphics and this what we mean when we say colormap.
+- colormap: This option specifies the colormap that is used for the widget.
+Two hundred and fifty-six colors are used to form graphics, and this what we mean when we say colormap.
 By using this option colormap, the colormap can be reused on another window in this widget.

 - container: This option is used to make the LabelFrame a container widget.
 The LabelFrame becomes a container widget only if this option is set to true.
 False is the default value for this container option.